josmar-crwdstffng/angular/aio/README.md

 ### Partial doc generation for editors

 Full doc generation can take up to one minute.
-That's too slow for efficient document creation and editing.
+That is too slow for efficient document creation and editing.

 You can make small changes in a smart editor that displays formatted markdown:
 >In VS Code, _Cmd-K, V_ opens markdown preview in side pane; _Cmd-B_ toggles left sidebar